 Lack of Intent: As stated above, the prosecutor must be able to prove there was criminal intent.
 Without intent, there is no crime.
 Perhaps our lawyers could show the tools were used regularly for your work.
 There are a wide range of reasons you might have had possession of these tools.
 Our goal is to cast reasonable doubt on the main factor of criminal intent.
 If successful, you have a good chance of avoiding a conviction.

 Lack of Knowledge: In some cases, we might be able to show you simply didn't know you were in possession of burglary tools.
 Perhaps you borrowed a friend's vehicle and were pulled over on a traffic stop.
-While pulled over, police observed what they believed could be tools to commit burglary in the floor of the back seat.
-We might be able to prove you had no knowledge of the existence of the tools since you did not own the vehicle.
+While pulled over, police observed what they believed could be tools to commit burglary on the floor of the back seat.
+We might be able to prove you did not know of the existence of the tools since you did not own the vehicle.

 Unlawful Search and Seizure: In some cases, we might be able to prove police officers discovered and seized the tools during an illegal search.
 For example, we could argue police violated California's search and seizure laws by exceeding the scope of their search, unlawfully detaining you, or searching without a warrant.
 If we are successful, the case will be dismissed.

 If you are facing allegations of possession of burglary tools described under California Penal Code 466, you should contact our criminal defense attorneys to review the details and legal options.
-In some cases, we might be able to negotiate with the prosecutor to avoid the filing of formal charges or file a reduced charge.
-We offer a free consultation to review your case.
+In some cases, we might be able to negotiate with the prosecutor to avoid formal charges or file a reduced charge.
+We offer a free consultation to review your case and discuss potential strategies for a favorable outcome.

 Related Content: